Kamo Station (Niigata)

 Kamo Station (加茂駅, Kamo-eki) is a railway station in the city of Kamo, Niigata, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Kamo Station is served by the Shin'etsu Main Line and is 103.8 kilometers from the terminus of the line at Naoetsu Station.

 Station layout

 The station consists of two ground-level opposed side platforms connected by an underground passageway, serving two tracks.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 Kamo Station opened on 20 November 1897.
-The privately owned Kanbara Railway Company operated a line from Kamo to Gosen from 1930–1988.
+The privately owned Kanbara Railway Company operated a line from Kamo to Gosen from 1930 to 1985.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 2837 passengers daily (boarding passengers only).